singlestore-labs/singlestore-fivetran-source-connector/docs/overview.md

 - `_fivetran_deleted` (BOOLEAN) marks deleted rows in the source database.
 - `_fivetran_synced` (UTC TIMESTAMP) indicates when Fivetran last successfully synced the row.
-- `InternalId` (BINARY) is a unique ID that connector adds to distinguish rows in tables that do not have a primary key.
+- `InternalId` (BINARY) is a unique ID that connector adds to distinguish rows in tables that do not have a primary key. have a primary key.

 ### Type transformations and mapping